Kati Thanda-Lake Eyre Conditions

 - Birdlife:

-- Birdlife is expected at the lake in large numbers in the northernmost areas of the lake, around the Warburton Groove and channels once flood waters arrive.
+- Birdlife, now that flood waters have just arrived, are expected at the lake in large numbers in the northernmost areas of the lake, around the Warburton Groove.
 Birdlife will include: Pelicans, swans, black ducks & banded stilts.

 - Jackboot Bay has a little water.